Devon Travis is thrilled to be back in Buffalo, just one step away from regaining his spot as the starting second baseman for the Toronto Blue Jays.

 Travis hit .357 in four Class A games.

 Ryan Goins, who took over for Travis last summer, hit .285 over the final 57 games last season.
-But this season Goins is hitting .155, and he has drawn only six walks.
+But this season Goins is hitting .155, and he only has drawn six walks.
 He was in a 3-for-38 slump (.078) entering Thursday’s action.

 How long will Travis need in Buffalo to be ready for the Jays?
 He'll be with the Herd at least through the weekend homestand.

 “Man, I don’t know,” he said.
 “I maybe kinda do.
 I can’t wait.
 It’s been a long road.
 It’s been tough watching the guys in the postseason and watching now.
-I want nothing more than to be out there.
-Whenever they call me and tell me it’s my time to come back I’ll be ready to go.”
+I want nothing more than to be out there. whenever they call me and tell me it’s my time to come back I’ll be ready to go.”